FreekDS/De-Lijn-Realtime/README.md

 ## Installation and running
 ### Automatic installation
 This section explains how to install all the dependencies for both parts of the project using one script.
-If somehow this script fails, see [the next section](#manual-installation) for a detailed walktrough of a manual installation.
+If somehow this script fails, see [the mannual installation section](#manual-installation) for a detailed walktrough of a manual installation.

 The project can be installed using the install.sh script.
 This script requires sudo privileges to work.
 > sudo ./install.sh

-After installing, go to [this](#running-the-project) section for the information on how to start the back- and front-end server.
+After installing, go to the [Running the project](#running-the-project) section for the information on how to start the back- and front-end server.

 ### Manual installation
 Check this section if there were problems with the install script.